Environmental Health Legislation Database

 Legislative Summaries: NCSL summarizes the environmental health bills and topics covered by the state legislatures at the end of state legislative sessions.

-Legislative Totals: For the 2014 legislative sessions, the Environmental Health Database has identified 2518 bills from 46 states (Montana, Nevada, North Dakota and Texas did not schedule a regular session in 2014).
-In 2013, a total of 2276 bills were introduced in every state, DC and Puerto Rico, with 553 becoming enacted.
-In 2012, 1381 bills were introduced with 182 being enacted from the 46 states in session.
+Legislative Totals: For the 2014 legislative sessions, the Environmental Health Database has identified 2794 bills from 46 states with 559 becoming enacted (Montana, Nevada, North Dakota and Texas did not schedule a regular session in 2014).

 For a complete listing of legislative updates, please visit the environmental legislative updates or use the terms below for a more comprehensive, database-wide search.